 “The Coronavirus pandemic has presented an unprecedented situation that continues to evolve with each passing day.
 While the scope and impact of this crisis has not yet been fully realized, we are committed to providing reliable energy to all our consumers and to ensuring the safety of our employees, consumers and communities amid this uncertainty.”

 Make sure to take a look at these helpful documents:

 Keep track of how many cases have been reported, as well as how many tests have been conducted.

 During this uncertain time as we deal with the Coronavirus, the EnergyUnited Foundation is here to lend a hand!
 The foundation has funding available to provide assistance to individuals in need and we will carefully consider every application we receive.
 We are proud to assist deserving individuals and non-profit organizations anywhere within our 19-county electric service area.

 - Pay online with a credit or debit card.
-Visit our Ways to Pay page for Electric or Propane.
+Visit our Ways to Pay page for Electric.